datadogapplicant/hiring-engineers/answers.md

-I like to apply as a solution engineer at [Datadog](http://datadog.com).
+I would like to apply for the solution engineer position at [Datadog](http://datadog.com).

 <a href="http://www.flickr.com/photos/alq666/10125225186/" title="The view from our roofdeck">
 <img src="http://farm6.staticflickr.com/5497/10125225186_825bfdb929.jpg" width="500" height="332" alt="_DSC4652"></a>